Nicolfo/thesis-management/Retrospectives/Retrospective 3.md

  - We want to improve the way we manage technical debt.

 - One thing you are proud of as a Team!!
- -We are proud to have achieved all our goals and demonstrated effective collaboration.
+  - We are proud to have achieved all our goals and demonstrated effective collaboration.